ufjschool/ob-s14/drafts/second/bokzam dragqueen draft2.md

 “I love it when people say they love my dresses, and I’m like, ‘Yeah, I made this,’” she says. “‘Yeah, I made it from scratch, this was on my floor about an hour ago.
 It was in pieces.
 Now it’s an outfit.’
 Bam.
 Magic.”

 Chastity plans on taking her costumes and dark humor to the Miss Tampa Bay Comedy Queen Pageant in May.
-Last year, she placed second in the same competition.
+Last year, she made it to the national level of the same competition and placed second.

-[need more info on competitions – will fill this part in Monday, the 31st, since I’ll see her for a photoshoot]

 “My mother came to nationals,” Chastity recalls.
-“It was her first time at a drag show, and it was kind of a big thing for her to be there.” [nationals of what? more info needed]
+“It was her first time at a drag show, and it was kind of a big thing for her to be there.”

 Before beginning her routine that day, Chastity took the mic and gave her mom a special message: “My mother’s in the audience, it was her birthday yesterday.
 I just wanna say to her, I am so sorry!”